Vector Quantized Latent Concepts: A Scalable Alternative to Clustering-Based Concept Discovery: Methodology

 \subsection{Training Objective}

-The overall training objective consists of two components, as shown in Equation~\ref{eq5}.
-The \textbf{reconstruction loss} trains the decoder to accurately reconstruct the encoder output representations.
-Because gradients propagate back to the encoder, this objective also shapes the encoder to generate representations that preserve contextual information and facilitate vector quantization.
-The \textbf{commitment loss} encourages the encoder outputs to remain close to their assigned code vectors, preventing them drifting away during training.
+The overall training objective consists of two components, as shown in Equation~\ref{eq:objective}.
+The \textbf{reconstruction loss} trains the decoder to reconstruct the original contextual representations from the quantized vectors.
+Because gradients propagate back to both the decoder and encoder, this objective encourages the encoder to produce representations that preserve contextual information while remaining compatible with vector quantization.
+The \textbf{commitment loss} encourages the encoder outputs to stay close to their assigned codebook vectors, which stabilizes discrete assignment during training.
+The optimizer updates only the encoder and decoder parameters.
+The codebook is updated through EMA rather than direct gradient steps.

-where $\operatorname{sg}$ is the stop-gradient operator, which prevents gradient updates on the codebook. $\beta$ is used to control the strength of the commitment constraint.
-We set $\beta = 0.25$ in our experiments and had a sensitivity analysis of $\beta$ in Appendix~\ref{app:commit}.
+where $\operatorname{sg}$ is the stop-gradient operator, which prevents gradient updates on the codebook. $\beta$ controls the strength of the commitment constraint.
+We set $\beta = 0.25$ in our experiments.
+Appendix~\ref{app:commit} provides a sensitivity analysis for the commitment weight.